 - First Republic Eagle Gold.
 It’s hard to beat these rates – starting at 1.95% fixed and 1.87% variable.
 But you need to go in person to a First Republic branch to complete your account opening.
 They are located in San Francisco, Palo Alto, Los Angeles, Santa Barbara, Newport Beach, San Diego, Portland (Oregon), Boston, Palm Beach (Florida), Greenwich, and New York City.
 Loans must be $60,000 – $300,000 and you need a 750 or higher credit score with 24 months experience in your current industry.

 - IHelp: This service will find a community bank.
 Community banks can actually be expensive.
 You need to have 2 years of good credit history, with a DTI (debt-to-income) of less than 45% and annual income of at least $24,000.
-Fixed rates are available, starting at 6.22% with a co-signer, and 7.21% for non-cosigned loans.
+Fixed rates are available, starting at 4.65% fixed, and 3.21% variable.

 - RISLA: You need at least a 680 credit score, and can find fixed interest rates starting at 4.49% if you use a co-signer.

 - UW Credit Union: $25,000 minimum income required, with at least 5 years of credit history and a good repayment record.
 Fixed and variable interest rates are available, with variable rates starting at 2.23% and fixed rates starting at 4.04%.
 You need to join the credit union in order to refinance your loans.

 - Wells Fargo: As a traditional lender, Wells Fargo will look at credit score and debt burden.
 They offer both fixed and variable loans, with variable rates starting at 3.74% and fixed rates starting at 6.24%.
 Wells Fargo does not have a tradition of being a low cost lender.